-Side senest opdateret: 23. september 2022
+Side senest opdateret: 3. februar 2023

-We can break the supply of ETH into two primary forces: issuance, and burn.
+We can break the supply of ETH into two primary forces: issuance and burn.

 The issuance of ETH is the process of creating ETH that did not previously exist.
 The burning of ETH is when existing ETH gets destroyed, removing it from circulation.
 The rate of issuance and burning gets calculated on several parameters, and the balance between them determines the resulting inflation/deflation rate of ether.

 - Before transitioning to proof-of-stake, miners were issued approximately 13,000 ETH/day

 - Stakers are issued approximately 1,700 ETH/day, based on about 14 million total ETH staked